A young business executive leans over her desk and looks at her laptop. She has several papers spread out over her desk.

 • All reported employee tips.

-• Employer and employee shares of Social Security and Medicare taxes, along with any additional Medicare tax withholdings.
+• Employer and employee shares of Social Security and Medicare taxes in addition to any additional Medicare tax withholdings.

 • Any quarterly adjustments to Social Security or Medicare taxes for things like sick pay or tips.

-Once you account for these items, you’ll end up with a total amount of money you will need to pay to cover your payroll tax responsibilities for the quarter.
+Once you account for these items, you'll know the total amount you will need to pay to cover your payroll tax responsibilities for the quarter.

 How to file Form 941

-There are two options for filing Form 941: by mail or electronically.
-The most convenient option is to use the federal e-File system.
-This can be accessed through many common small business tax software providers, such as TurboTax, H&R Block, or TaxSlayer.
-If you work with an accountant or a CPA, they will likely have access to an e-file tool and can send the form and payment on your behalf.
+The easiest way to file is by using the federal e-file system.
+This system can be accessed through many common tax preparation providers, including TurboTax, H&R Block, or TaxSlayer.
+If you work with an accountant or a certified public accountant, they can send the form on your behalf along with your payment.

 Alternatively, you can mail Form 941 directly to the IRS.
-The mailing address will depend on a few factors, including the state your business operates in, which quarter you are filing for, and whether payment has been included in your return.
-The IRS provides a list of addresses according to your state here.
+The mailing address depends on the state your business operates in, which quarter you are filing for, and whether the payment was included in your return.
+The IRS provides a list of addresses according to your state.

-If you do need to send payment, mail a check made out to the U.S. Treasury with your form, or pay online via the Electronic Federal Tax Payment System.
+If you need to send a payment, mail a check made out to the U.S. Treasury along with the form or pay online via the Electronic Federal Tax Payment System.

 When is Form 941 due?